Multi-wavelength Emission from Jets and Magnetically Arrested Disks in Nearby Radio Galaxies: Application to M87: Results for strong plasma entrainment

 \section{Results for strong plasma entrainment}

 In this section, we apply the Jet-MAD model to M87 and compare the multi-wavelength photon spectra obtained by the Jet-MAD model to the observational data.
 We tabulate the parameters and the physical quantities for M87 in Table \ref{MAD_parameter_M87}.
-The other parameters in the MAD model are the same as those in \citet{Kimura2020}.
 We show the various timescales of the MAD model as a function of the proton energy $E_p$ for M87 in Figure \ref{time-MAD}.
 Due to the hard-sphere-like diffusion coefficient, the diffusion and acceleration timescales of the MAD model are independent of $E_p$.
 The cooling timescales are negligibly small for $E_p \lesssim 10^9 ~ \rm GeV$.